• Art magazine

 A post divided by Pippa Small Jewelery (@pippasmalljewellery)

-Furthermore, many companies push the industry into more open methods and offer their customers comprehensive information about the origin of all gemstones and metals that are used in their jewelry.
-This shows how the entire jewelry industry passes into a more responsible and transparent business model, in which ethics and sustainability are part of the value and attractiveness of jewelry.
+Furthermore, many companies are pushing the industry toward more open practices, providing their customers with comprehensive information about the origins of all gemstones and metals used in their jewelry.
+This demonstrates how the entire jewelry industry is transitioning to a more responsible and transparent business model, where ethics and sustainability are integral to the value and appeal of jewelry.

 Small businesses are pioneers of this trend and show that sustainability does not mean to forego elegance or style.
 Materials such as reused gold and silver give contemporary ensembles history and depth and address environmentally conscious buyers.